ThoZed/graylog-cp-watchguard/README.md

 ### Import Content Pack

-You could import the complete content in one File.
+You can import the complete content in one File.
 Just upload [content-pack-graylog-cp-watchguard.json](content-pack-graylog-cp-watchguard.json) in System/Content Pack Section of Graylog and install.
-With the parameters for input port and lookup table file path you could customize the content pack to fit your needs.
+With the parameters for input port and lookup table file path you can customize the content pack to suit your needs.

-*if you run into trouble while importing or updating it may be helpful to remove every component an start fresh.*
+*if you run into trouble while importing or updating it may be helpful to remove every component an start afresh.*

 ### Streams

-With the help of streams it is possible to narrow your search results to following areas:
+With the help of streams it is possible to narrow your search results to the following areas:

 - Proxy
 - Management